jaywon/dradis-docker-project/README.md

 **NOTE:** The next time you want to run the project simply run `./start-dradis` again and it will detect if you had a previously created container and use it, or create a new one if your container has been destroyed.

 **NOTE:** Using a mounted volume and local data directory to the project your recon work stays safe and portable even if your container is destroyed.

-**NOTE:** The browser will show a 404 for a a few seconds while the Dradis Rails server is starting